 If you love to write and enjoy working for a good cause, then grant writing may be the perfect career for you.

-What is a grant?
+What is a Grant?

 A grant is a way an entity allots funds to awardees to accomplish a worthy project or purpose.
 A grant does not necessarily include technical or financial assistance, such as a loan or loan guarantee.
 It is a need-based financial aid that rarely must be repaid if you meet all the obligations stipulated in the proposal.
 In the public sector, there are city, county, state, and federal government grants to help accomplish both small and large projects for the greater good.
 As a freelance grant writer, you will be at the forefront of charitable projects as much as the volunteers who give their time, money, and strength to help those who are in need.

 Now, you must wonder where these grants come from.
 Funding comes from both public and private sources.
 Private grants are funded by corporations, non-profit organizations, or individuals.
 Public funding, on the other hand, comes from a federal, state, or city government, or just any other publicly funded agency.
 The vast majority of grants are awarded to organizations, while a small percentage goes to individuals.

-What is a grant proposal?
+What is a Grant Proposal?

-A grant proposal or application is a written request for funding directed towards a particular organization or funding agency.
+A grant proposal or application is a written request for funding directed toward a particular organization or funding agency.
 Its sole purpose is to persuade the grant reviewers to provide the support you’re seeking.

 A proposal does three things: